cihangxie/SmoothAdversarialTraining/README.md

 The widely-used ReLU activation function significantly weakens adversarial training due to its non-smooth nature.
 In this project, we developed smooth adversarial training (SAT), in which we replace ReLU with its smooth approximations (e.g., SILU, softplus, SmoothReLU) to strengthen adversarial training.

-On ResNet-50, the best results reported by SAT is 69.7% accuracy and 42.3% robustness, beating its ReLU version by 0.9 for accuracy and 9.3 for robustnes.
+On ResNet-50, the best result reported by SAT on ImageNet is 69.7% accuracy and 42.3% robustness, beating its ReLU version by 0.9 for accuracy and 9.3 for robustnes.

 We also explore the limits of SAT with larger networks.
 We obtain the best result by using EfficientNet-L1, which achieves 82.2% accuracy and 58.6% robustness on ImageNet.